9 Men’s Morris

 The board consists of a grid with twenty-four intersections or points.

-Each player has nine pieces, or "men".
 Players try to form 'mills'—three of their own men lined horizontally or vertically—allowing a player to remove an opponent's man from the game.

 A player wins by reducing the opponent to two pieces (where they could no longer form mills and thus be unable to win), or by leaving them without a legal move.